-- If you need a large number of items for a research project or assignment, please contact your Subject Librarian to discuss possible alternatives.
+- If you need a large number of items for a research project, assignment, or systematic review, please contact your Subject Librarian to discuss your requirements first.

 About the service

 The service can be used to request books, journal articles, theses, reports, conference proceedings, and individual conference papers, but not eBooks (see Before you start).

-Items supplied in their original formats (ie not electronic documents) may be available as a loan to take away, but are sometimes confined to the library at the request of the supplier.
+Items supplied in physical formats may be available as a loan to take away, but are sometimes confined to the library at the request of the supplier.

 Receiving your inter-library loan

 The time required to fulfil your request will depend on the format of the item, and how easy it is to source.
 For example, an article that is readily available in electronic format may be supplied to you within 1-2 working days; print items (or chapter/article scans sourced from print items) will take longer.